Table of contents

 - Outline of Basic requirements

 - Application Procedure to become an EFT Supervisor

 - Key Principles of EFT Clinical Supervision

 - Guidelines for EFT Supervisor Certification

 Outline of basic requirements

-- Certification by ICEEFT as an EFT Therapist for one year (exceptions may be made for experienced supervisors or area need).
+- Certification by ICEEFT as an EFT Therapist for one year (exceptions may be made for regions outside North America).

 - 10 hours of mentorship between two Certified EFT Supervisors / Trainers.

 - Completion of a course on supervision for counselling / psychotherapy.
 If not available in your area, options can be discussed with an ICEEFT representative.

 - Four years of clinical experience with individuals, couples and/or families.